 Order(s) of the Inspector Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8 Ministère de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
+2007, c.8 Ministére de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
 2007, chap.
-8 Resident #103 was observed to have soft bolsters attached to their mattress on each side and also had both bed rails in the "assist" position.
-According to the resident's clinical record (progress notes), the resident has had two bed rails in use since 2011.
-In March and September 2016, the resident was re-assessed and continued to require two bed rails and a request for a bolstered mattress made in May 2016, however another request for a bolstered mattress was made in September 2016.
-These assessments were not available for review to determine if any safety factors were taken into consideration.
-The last fully completed assessment form that was provided for review included the IPAC form dated September 2015.
-This particular form did not adequately identify what was trialled or the reason for the two bed rails.
-The answers included "other" for alternative trialled with a note that the resident had a particular health condition and requested bed rails for safety and security and the reason identified for bed rail use included the term "comfort" and identified the health condition.
-Bed Evaluations The licensee was required to re-evaluate all of their beds according to the order issued on April 27, 2016.
-During this inspection, confirmation was made that all beds were not re-evaluated in 2016.
-In 2015, the licensee evaluated all of their beds in accordance with Health Canada (HC) Guidelines titled "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability and Other Hazards, 2006" and identified that all of the beds passed entrapment zones 1 through 4.
-According to the Administrator and the licensee's policy E05-05, reevaluations of the bed systems in 2016 were limited to those beds where residents received a new or different bed rail or a new mattress and where bed systems were re-assigned to a different resident.
+8 was not based on all of the factors provided in the Clinical Guidance document and lacked sufficient documentation in making a comparison between the potential for injury or death associated with use or non-use of bed rails to the benefits for an individual resident.
+Bed Evaluations The licensee was required to re-evaluate all of their beds according to the order issued on June 3, 2016.
+At the time of inspection, the entrapment status of the beds were not specifically known as the beds were last evaluated in October 2013.
+During this inspection, confirmation was made that all but 31 beds out of 201 beds passed entrapment zones 1-4 in October 2013 and for those that failed, the bed rails were removed from the bed.
+A total of 37 beds were re-evaluated in 2016.
+According to the Administrator and the licensee's policy E05-05, re-evaluations of the bed systems in 2016 were limited to those beds where residents received a new or different bed rail or a new mattress and where bed systems were re-assigned to a different resident.
 The licensee's policy E05-05 regarding bed system evaluations included some references similar to those in the HC Guidelines as to when to evaluate the bed systems, such as "when surfaces or a bed rail were changed" and when "issues arise that could affect the condition of bed rails and mattresses".
-The HC Guidelines identified the need to liaise with both the bed manufacturer and mattress manufacturers (if ordered separately from the bed manufacturer) to establish bed system evaluation frequencies.
-Frequency of evaluating both mattresses and bed frames would depend on multiple factors which are identified by the manufacturers' of the products.
-The policy did not include any additional information describing what types of bed rail and mattress conditions would
+The HC Guidelines identified the need to liaise with both the bed manufacturer and mattress manufacturers (if ordered separately from the bed manufacturer to establish bed system evaluation frequencies.
+The frequency of evaluating both mattresses and bed frames would depend on multiple factors which are identified by the manufacturers' of the products.
+The licensee's policy did not include any additional information describing what types of bed rail and mattress conditions would warrant a re-evaluation of the bed system and how the beds would all be monitored for these conditions and other safety issues such as loose bed rails, latch reliability, sharp edges, hydraulic or electrical failure, overheating of motors, mattress type, rail height from the top of the mattress, use of overlays and bed accessories on an on-going basis.
+During the inspection, four identified bed systems had loose bed rails for which staff were unaware.
+The residents assigned to these beds were all confirmed to be using the bed rails.
+Six beds were not originally evaluated in 2013 as they were equipped with therapeutic air mattresses at the time.
+During this